 Another thoughtful option is to get charity gifts.
 Adopt an animal or donate to a cause on behalf of your friend or family member.

 Something else to consider is making Christmas itself a great experience.
 Christmas should be about making memories with your favourite people.
-Instead of focusing on presents, think about how you make the most of the few days on holiday.
-That might be buying something for the day.
+Instead of focusing on presents, think about how you make the most of the few days on holiday with your loved ones.

 For us, Christmas is all about playing board games with our friends and family.
 Board games are a fairly sustainable option as they are mostly made of cardboard.
 And once you’ve bought them you can use them year round or at least make sure they come out every Christmas!
 There’s a huge board game following now so its easy to sell games if they are unwanted so they’ll never go to waste.

 Here’s my suggestions of some fun family games to play at Christmas:

 - Telestrations.
 A hilarious Chinese Whispers type drawing game.